PvPClt/project/album_en.md

 And so on and so forth.
 I repeat, I have in my hands three thick volumes listing all crimes of this nature.

-We turned to experts, who came to the conclusion that this phenomenon is nothing more than the colonization of the Russian language with the aim of discrediting, humiliating, parodying, abusing, insulting, causing serious damage to its structural elements and, ultimately, destroying it.
+We turned to experts, who came to the conclusion that this phenomenon is nothing less than the colonization of the Russian language with the aim of discrediting, humiliating, parodying, abusing, insulting, causing serious damage to its structural elements and, ultimately, destroying it.

 Therefore, comrades, a new task stands before us.
 After four years of selfless struggle, we have achieved the goals of demilitarization and denazification of the so-called Ukraine.
 Now we are faced with an equally important task — the decolonization of the Russian language.